troelsfrostholm/receipt-api/README.md

 }
 ```

+Notice that an id for the created resource is returned as part of the json response.

 Behind the scenes, a receipt resource has been created.
-It can be retrieved with a GET request:
+It can be retrieved with a GET request.
+Replace the receipt_image_id below with the id that was returned above.
 ```bash
  curl -i -g http://127.0.0.1:5000/receipts?where={%22receipt_image_id%22:%225fec9dbc65ccf59ec6bc8b90%22}
 ```